ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

 This should roughly read as Thomas having equipped the golden key.

 Lastly, check the box beside the second condition.
-This will make the key dissappear from the master bedroom, since Thomas has already equipped it.
+This will make the key disappear from the master bedroom, since Thomas has already equipped it.

-5.***Enter secret room*** - This rule can be fired after Thomas equips the golden key since we don't want them to be able to enter the secret room without said key.
+5. ***Enter secret room*** - This rule can be fired after Thomas equips the golden key since we don't want them to be able to enter the secret room without said key.
 It requires two Conditions:

-    - At: Thomas (Element) is in the the master bedroom (Rooms).
+    - At: Thomas (Element) is in the master bedroom (Rooms).
     - Equip: Golden key (Element) Thomas (Element).

 Once these conditions are filled, the result of the rule firing would be: